HLR/DomiKnowS/developer/KNOWLEDGE.md

 ### Graph classes

-- Package `regr.graph`: the set of class for above-mentioned notations as well as some base classes.
+- Package `domiknows.graph`: the set of class for above-mentioned notations as well as some base classes.
 - Class `Graph`: a basic container for other components.
 It can contain sub-graphs for flexible modeling.
 - Class `Concept`: a collection of `Property`s that can be related with each other by `Relation`s.
 It is a none leaf node in the `Graph`.
 - Class `Property`: a key attached to a `Concept` that can be associated with certain value assigned by a sensor or a learner.
 It is a leaf node in the `Graph`.